DeepLcom/deepl-rb/README.md

 | `formality`           | No conversion applied
 | `glossary_id`         | No conversion applied
 | `context`             | No conversion applied
+| `extra_body_parameters` | Hash of extra parameters to pass in the body of the HTTP request.
+Can be used to access beta features, or to override built-in parameters for testing purposes.
+Extra parameters can override keys explicitly set by the client.

 ### Rephrase Text